New Mexico Bass Fishing Reports

 On each page there is a link to the FISHING REPORTS PAGE.
 Let us know about your latest fishing trip by filling out this report .
 It will be posted on the appropriate lake page.

 Also join in our FISHING DISCUSSION FORUM where you may talk about your favorite fishing subjects or issues dealing with our sport.

-Largemouth and smallmouth bass are available to the angler.
-Other species found in the lake are walleye, catfish, crappie and bluegill.
-Round-the-clock fishing is available every day of the year for angler fanatics.
-The lake has produced several state-record game fish.
+Largemouth, smallmouth and white bass are available to the angler.
+Other species found in the lake are walleye, striped bass, shad, channel catfish, crappie and bluegill.

 The lake gets its name from the eroded core of an anciet volcano, now an island in the reservoir, that resembles the shape of an elephant.